jiaying2508/LYRUS/README.md

 The **fathmmFile** should contain the output from FATHMM.
 To get the FATHMM output, go to http://fathmm.biocompute.org.uk/inherited.html and run using the **inputFile**.

+## Other data files
+The **data** folder that includes pre-computed variation number and EVMutation score (using the same orthologs as the variation number; differs from the ones provided by the Marks Lab https://marks.hms.harvard.edu/evmutation/downloads.html) can be downloaded at https://drive.google.com/drive/folders/1bFMi78D4LqjGMDZiP_X6OzBBcsttSoSy?usp=sharing.
+If you decided to use the pre-computed scores, please put the **data** folder in the **LYRUS** directory.

 ## Output Files:
 - **LYRUS_input.csv** contains the calculated feature values, which include **nan**